djgroen/FabFlee/doc/Tutorial.md

 	>
 	> **NOTE** : the installation path (`virtual_env_path`) is set on `machines.yml` as one of parameters for the target remote machine
 	>
-	> By installing this _virtualenv_, the [QCG Pilot](https://github.com/vecma-project/QCG-PilotJob) Job service will be also installed on the target remote machine
+	> By installing this _virtualenv_ on the target remote machine, the [QCG Pilot](https://github.com/vecma-project/QCG-PilotJob) Job service will be also installed alongside with other required dependencies

 ### Running the coupled simulation on a supercomputer